-ESG Program Costs
+Program Costs

-The City must ensure that all costs charged to ESG are allowable, allocable and reasonable for the proper performance and administration of the award.
+The City must ensure that all costs charged to to the grants are allowable, allocable and reasonable for the proper performance and administration of the award.
 Direct and indirect project costs should be reasonable relative to the total costs of the project/program.
 An approved indirect cost rate must be provided in order to recover indirect costs.